 It depends on the circumstances, but no, it’s highly doubtful you would go to jail for torrenting.
 Most lawsuits regarding torrenting are civil suits, not criminal ones, so if a penalty is levied, it’s usually a fine or some other monetary compensation.

-That being said, it also depends on what country you’re in, what you torrent, and whether you also seeded the file so it could be downloaded by other users.
+That said, it also depends on your country, what you torrented, and whether you seeded the file so that other users could download it.
 Check your local laws and regulations.

 What are the risks of torrenting music?

-The music recording industry has, on occasion, aggressively targeted torrenters who engaged in music piracy.
+On occasion, the music recording industry has aggressively targeted torrenters who engaged in music piracy.
 These days, litigation is mostly done by copyright trolls who target torrenters on behalf of recording studios.
 They’ll send out settlement letters demanding hundreds or even thousands of dollars to torrenters whom they can identify.
 They usually go through internet service providers to contact torrenters.
 Your ISP could throw you under the bus, and that’s not a gamble we recommend taking.
 By using a VPN, you can greatly reduce the risk of being identified by a copyright troll.

 What legal use cases can I use torrents for?